 Online Sales Channel.
-Our online sales channel primarily consists of our flagship e-commerce website www.carparts.com.
+Our online sales channel primarily consists of our flagship, mobile-friendly eCommerce website www.carparts.com, and app.
 We also sell our products through online marketplaces, including third-party auction sites and shopping portals, which provide us with access to additional consumer segments.
 The majority of our online sales are to individual consumers.